pivotal/docs-tap/supply-chain/reference/api/statuses.hbs.md

 ## Batch resource

 Batch resources complete.
-They're expected to terminate after they have acheived the desired outcome.
+They're expected to terminate after they have achieved the desired outcome.
 Typically their `spec` is immutable, or if it is mutable, the mutation has no effect.

 A batch resource's top-level condition type is *Succeeded*